BenRogersWPG/WebSearch/README.md

 ### `webSearch.searchEngines`

 Search engines to use for the Web Search extension.
 Replace the query with `%s`, e.g. `https://www.google.com/search?q=%s`, the same way as you would when adding additional search engines to Chrome's settings.

-Add multiple search engines as key value pairs, e.g. `{ "Google": "https://www.google.com/search?q=%s", "Bing": "https://www.bing.com/search?q=%s" }`, or use the extension settings GUI to manage the search engines easily.
+Add multiple search engines as key value pairs, e.g. `{ "Google": "https://www.google.com/search?q=%s", "Bing": "https://www.bing.com/search?q=%s" }`.
+Use the extension settings GUI to manage the search engines easily.

 ![Search engine settings, modeled after Google Chrome's search engine settings, allowing you to customize your own experience by adding/removing/editing entries](images/web-search-engine-setting.png)